Stafford and Uttoxeter Railway: Decline and closure

-In 1938, a public bus service was introduced (by the Green Bus Company) between Stafford and Uttoxeter, leading to a fall in railway passenger numbers.
-With the outbreak of World War II, passenger services were reduced to one return train a day from 2 October 1939, and on 4 December 1939, all civilian passenger services were suspended, as a means of dealing with staff shortages resulting from enlistment.
+In 1938, a bus service was introduced by the Green Bus Company between Stafford and Uttoxeter, leading to a fall in railway passenger numbers.
+With the outbreak of World War II, passenger services were reduced to one return train a day from 2 October 1939 and, on 4 December 1939, all civilian passenger services were suspended, as a means of dealing with staff shortages resulting from enlistment.
 Special trains ran to RAF Stafford, near Stafford Common station, and to a Royal Ordnance Factory at Bromshall.

 After the war, civilian passenger and freight services briefly resumed.
-In 1948 the line became part of British Railways| on the nationalisation of the British railway network.
+In 1948, the line became part of British Railways (Note: At first, it was used by the Eastern Region as a penetrating line, but was transferred to the London Midland Region after a year.) on the nationalisation of the British railway network.

-On 5 March 1951 the line was closed to all through services except military traffic using the extensive sidings at RAF Stafford, and to Stafford Common goods yard.
+On 5 March 1951, the line was closed to all through services except military traffic using the extensive sidings at RAF Stafford and to Stafford Common goods yard.
 Stafford Common goods yard closed in August 1968.
-On 28 November 1975 the final movement from RAF Stafford took place, and the line was now closed completely.
+On 28 November 1975, the final movement from RAF Stafford took place and the line was closed completely.

-A special train organised by the Stephenson Locomotive Society became the last train to travel the entire route, on 23 March 1957, except that Bramshall Junction had been removed.
+A special train organised by the Stephenson Locomotive Society became the last to travel the entire route, on 23 March 1957, except that Bramshall Junction had been removed.
 The train returned from just short of the junction to Stafford.
 Track from Hopton and Uttoxeter was lifted between 1957 and 1962.
 The railway bridge over the Trent and Mersey Canal at Weston was eventually removed in the 1990s; it had been used by a local farm to let dairy cattle cross the canal.